TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 Regardless of your smart TV model, here are some simple, immediate actions to take when your TV is not connecting to WiFi:

-- Unplug your router/modem for at least a minute.
+1. Unplug your router/modem for at least 1 minute.

-- Plug the router/modem back to its power source.
+2. Plug the router/modem back into its power source.

 Most times, a simple unplugging of your router/modem does the trick but if you’re still having trouble, consider the following: